 If I’m really feeling the crunch, I will use playlists that are made for helping people stay productive.
 For example, Brain.fm is a service that plays music engineered for productivity.
 Spotify also has similar playlists.
 And you know what?
 They work.

 Although learning to work faster takes time, you can use some of these tips to help you in the meantime.
-Try them out, see what works for you and stick to the things that actually help you tackle your to do list.
+Try them out, see what is best for you and stick to the things that actually help you tackle your to do list.